-Here at BB Price, we have 13 cold pressing machines and 18 hot pressing machines, these have a capacity of up to 1000 tonnes, we meet a huge variety of pressing requirements each day.
-We also have an in-house tool room, this ensures we have greater control over the production process from start to finish, we guarantee each product is made to the highest quality every time.
+Here at B.B.
+Price, we have 13 cold pressing machines and 18 hot pressing machines that have a capacity of up to 1000 tonnes.
+We meet a huge variety of pressing requirements each day!
+We also have an in-house tool room, this ensures we have greater control over the production process from start to finish, guaranteeing that each product is made to the highest quality every time.
 We can also offer bending capabilities ranging from 1mm to 50mm.

 What is pressing?

 Pressing is a process where a piece of metal (usually flat) is placed into the press and the tool or dies forms a new shape of the metal.
-There are varying processes for this, such as a single press of the machine, every single press creates the finished product or a slightly longer process where it is done in stages using multiple presses and different tools, depending on which pressing is required.
+There are varying processes for this, such as a single press of the machine.
+Every single press creates the finished product; alternatively, a slightly longer process is done in stages using multiple presses and different tools, depending on what pressing is required.
 Pressings can also be known as stamping.
-It is different from forging, pressings are completed with the impact of a powerful squeeze as opposed to a single bash.
+It is different from forging; pressings are completed with the impact of a powerful squeeze as opposed to a single bash.

 The pressings operation

 During the pressings process, the use of dies and tools is important, this will create the shape of the metal required.
-At BB Price we have inhouse tool makers, our toolmakers are skilled workers that produce dies and tools to a specific design.
+At BB Price we have in house tool makers who are skilled workers, producing dies and tools to a specific design.
 This helps with our production time overall, as we don’t have to rely on a third party, and can avoid any delays that may occur.

 Various pressings options